Sparkling Water Market 2026 Bubbles Toward $100B

 4. Tech-Driven Supply Management

 Automation and AI are creeping into beverage logistics.
 Intelligent routing, predictive re-stocking, all the under-the-hood things that prevent costs from bleeding.
-Future Market Insights states that AI in delivery systems is able to save transport costs.
-It's not glamorous, but clearly data-driven efficiency is what keeps the fizz consistent in 2025.
+And that is how AI in delivery systems is able to save transport costs.
+It's not glamorous, but clearly, data-driven efficiency is what keeps the fizz consistent in 2026.

 5. Circular Packaging and Carbon-Neutral Ambitions